 Yes and no. The National Eating Disorders Association reported that in 2020 they had a 70 percent increase in those reaching out to their helplines compared to 2019.
-Likewise, I have had a 24% increase in the number of actual new patients with eating disorders seeking treatment over the past 3 months, beginning in April of 2020.
+Likewise, I have had a 24% increase in the number of actual new patients with eating disorders seeking treatment beginning in April of 2020 going through July 2020 compared to the same period of time in 2019.
 I have also been hearing from colleagues that they are seeing a similar rise in inquiries regarding treatment for eating disorders.
 Almost to a person, these new patients attribute the resurrection of an old eating disorder, or the onset of a new one, to the isolation and anxiety triggered by COVID-19.
 So there is definitely a connection.

 It makes sense.
 Eating disorders, in my humble opinion, are anxiety disorders with a focus; controlling/losing weight.
 I cannot remember a time in my life when there has been more reason to be anxious as an American.
 Unemployment has never been higher, businesses are closing for good, the vaccine role-out has not been a smooth one thus far and there is a new version of the virus on the horizon.
 Then there are the realities of social distancing and the resulting feelings of isolation and lost opportunities academically and occupationally.
 It is no wonder we are reacting to the anxiety with compensatory measures that seem extreme.